 From promotions and loyalty points to invoices and tracking, email underpins the vital network of communication between shopper and seller.
 And it isn’t going anywhere.

 Think again.
-In our latest report we found that of the world’s top retail and ecommerce companies, only 6% are fully protected against domain impersonation (i.e. fully DMARC compliant).
+As of March 2021, only 6% were fully protected against domain impersonation (i.e. fully DMARC compliant).

 $30 billion retail funds lost to cyber attackers year on year